Bookkeeping Examples for Small Business and Students

 Depreciation

 Depreciation is an accounting method for reducing the value of an asset over time.
-There are 2 main depreciation methods straight line and the reducing balance method.
+There are two main depreciation methods the straight line and the reducing balance method.

 Business ABC computers purchases a laptop for 600.00; they estimate that it will have a useful life of three years.
 The depreciation will therefore be 200.00 per year.